HugCls/GHRM/README.md

 # GHRM

-2025-03-18: "The most important single ingredient in the formula of success is knowing how to get along with people." - Theodore Roosevelt
+2025-03-19: "The most difficult thing is the decision to act, the rest is merely tenacity.
+The fears are paper tigers." - Amelia Earhart